heinoskov/huawei-solar-battery-optimizations/README.md

 - `sensor.batteries_state_of_capacity` (from Huawei Solar Integration)
 - `sensor.inverter_active_power_control` (from Huawei Solar Integration) <br><br>

-You need to add your specific input sensors to the input file.
+You need to map your specific user-provided sensors to the input sensors.
 You can either do this in Developer tools > States or you can use the Lovelace card described below.

 ## Automations